Greater Boston Track Club

-The Greater Boston Track Club (usually abbreviated GBTC), a nonprofit organization, was founded in 1973 in Boston, Massachusetts to provide coaching for runners looking to remain competitive beyond their collegiate running careers.
+The Greater Boston Track Club (usually abbreviated GBTC), a nonprofit organization, was started in 1973 by Jack McDonald in Boston, Massachusetts to provide coaching for runners looking to remain competitive beyond their collegiate running careers.

 During the past 30 years, the club has provided coaching and support to Olympic qualifiers, Boston Marathon victors, national cross-country champions, and national and world championship participants.
 It has also offered runners of all ages and abilities the opportunity to achieve their personal and team goals.

-GBTC's current main sponsor is Saucony.

-Mission statement

-The Greater Boston Track Club provides a friendly, competitive, team-oriented environment to those who compete at the national, regional, and local levels.
-Financial support may be provided to teams and individuals to compete at major events.
-The club promotes events in track and field both indoors and outdoors, road racing, and cross-country.
-A structured training program is provided in the form of team practices under the guidance of experienced coaches.
-GBTC has three year-round coaches for various disciplines.